CSC207-UofT/course-project-javacado-s/phase2/Design Document.md

 event class, and meal tests, to include different types of Employees (Chef, Supervisor, Server, Cleaner) (https://github.com/CSC207-UofT/course-project-javacado-s/pull/89).
 Worked on implementing employee subclasses in EmployeeManager for initialization.
 This demonstrates a significant contribution to the team as it added complexity to the design of our program, specifically on the employee side, by extending one of its core entity classes.
+Also worked on invalid inputs for password and username input.

 ### Yifang
 Worked on the design document a bit, improved the MealSetter.
 Fixed the bugs related to EventManager, and problems related